tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 ### On-demand disk bursting

 With on-demand disk bursting enabled, the disk bursts whenever its needs exceed its current capacity.
 This model incurs extra charges anytime the disk bursts.
 On-demand bursting is only available for Premium SSDs larger than 512 GiB.
-To learn more about on-demand disk bursting, see the [on-demand bursting](/azure/virtual-machines/disk-bursting#on-demand-bursting) section of the disk bursting models article.
+To learn more, see the [on-demand bursting](/azure/virtual-machines/disk-bursting#on-demand-bursting) section of the disk bursting models article.

 ### Change performance tiers